hgaiser/workspace-buttons/README.md

 ![Workspace Buttons - Workspace Label Colors](http://i.imgur.com/MJOc61O.png)

-This is the Workspace Names settings page which is copied from the the Workspace Indicator extension (attributed in prefs.js) - [Gnome Extensions Page](https://extensions.gnome.org/extension/21/workspace-indicator/) - [Gnome Git](https://git.gnome.org/browse/gnome-shell-extensions/tree/extensions/workspace-indicator).
+This is the Workspace Names settings page which is copied from the the Workspace Indicator extension (attributed in prefs.js) - [Gnome Extensions Page](https://extensions.gnome.org/extension/21/workspace-indicator/) - [Gnome GitLab](https://gitlab.gnome.org/GNOME/gnome-shell-extensions/tree/master/extensions/workspace-indicator).

 ![Workspace Buttons - Workspace Names](http://i.imgur.com/OL469Q8.png)

 ## Changes from the WorkspaceBar extension

-The following features of the [WorkspaceBar](https://github.com/carmanaught/workspacebar) extension have not been included and there is no intention to reimplement them.
+The following features of the [WorkspaceBar](https://gitlab.com/carmanaught/workspacebar) extension have not been included and there is no intention to re-implement them.

-The **show overview** functionality is no longer provided as this used an enclosing button to trigger an enter/exit event and was also not something I used when there are various other methods available (the activites button itself or the hot-corner).
-It also seems to defeat the point of having buttons that you might want to use if mousing over them activates the overview.
+The **show overview** functionality is no longer provided as this used an enclosing button to trigger an enter/exit event and was also not something I used when there are various other methods available (the activities button itself or the hot-corner).
+It also seems to defeat the point of having buttons that you might want to use, if mousing over them activates the overview.

 The **mouse button to open preferences** has not been implemented, as this defaulted to a mouse right-click which can now open a menu.
 There is now a menu item to access the settings/preferences.